wein.plus

 Arabic term for wine; see there.

-Wine has been produced for at least 6,000 to perhaps 8,000 years, although the historical landscape of Mesopotamia, Transcaucasia and south-east Anatolia in Turkey near Mount Ararat is thought to be the cradle of viticulture (according to the Bible, Noah's Ark landed there).
+Wine has been produced for at least 6,000 to perhaps 8,000 years, whereby the historical landscapes of Mesopotamia and Transcaucasia as well as south-east Anatolia in Turkey near Mount Ararat are thought to be the cradle of viticulture (according to the Bible, Noah's Ark landed there).
 Beer is probably even older.
-In any case, beer and wine are the earliest evidence of human drinking culture.
-A sophisticated wine culture developed in Greek and later Roman antiquity.
+Beer and wine are the earliest evidence of human drinking culture.
+A sophisticated wine culture developed in ancient Greece and Rome.

 Kriterien für die Weinqualität